mark-watson/langchain-book-examples/cooking_recipes/README.md

 See the chapter in my book for information.

-So far, this directory contains experiments.
+So far, this directory contain an initial experiment indexing my cookingspace.com recipe data and using LangChain and a prediction model to generate new recipes.

 ## Recipe Copyrights